xuankimtran/docs-1/pages/katalon-studio/docs/install-plugin-offline.md

 redirect_from:
 description:
 ---
-To leverage your testing experience, Katalon Store provides you a library of useful plugins developed by Katalon team and the community users.
-You can install plugins online by navigating to Katalon Store.
-However, there are cases when you might want to:
+To leverage your testing experience, Katalon Store provides you a library of plugins developed by Katalon and the Katalon community.
+The plugins are available on the [Katalon Store](https://store.katalon.com/).
+However, in some cases, you might want to:

-* Install and use all the plugins that are available on the Store without the Internet required.
+* Install and use all the plugins that are available on the Store without internet access.
 * Build your plugins and use them directly in Katalon Studio without publishing on Store.
 See also: [Private Plugins](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#private-plugins).

-In this document, you can find a step-by-step guidance on how to install plugins offline in Katalon Studio.
+Below is a step-by-step guide to install plugins offline in Katalon Studio.

 ## Install Plugin Offline